 A weekend and a bit of planning will get you well on your way to starting and enjoying a greenhouse of your own.

 1. Consider Size and Space

-If you have a large yard, and big plans for gardening, you can devote more space to it.
+Do you have a large yard?
+Then you can plan big for gardening.
 If you have a small yard, you may want to build a smaller version, using salvaged window panes to start seedlings, or grow some broccoli or lettuce as an unheated cold house in winter.

 If this is your first time building a greenhouse, you may be inclined to build a small one; however, smaller greenhouses are more difficult to regulate temperature-wise.
 The ideal size is 6 feet wide x 12 feet long.

 2. Location For Building Greenhouse